Welcome to the ISHavana!

 General School Rules

-1. Smoking is not allowed inside the school premises at any time or away from the premises at lunchtime.
-Therefore students may not bring matches, lighters, cigarettes or other tobacco products on to the school premises.
+- Smoking is not allowed inside the school premises at any time or away from the premises at lunchtime.
+Therefore, students may not bring matches, lighters, cigarettes or other tobacco products, e-cigarettes or other equipment for ‘vaping’ on to the school premises.

 Please note that by Board Policy, smoking or the use, buying, selling or giving of alcoholic beverages by students, whether on the School premises, off the premises at lunch, or during any school sponsored activity or event at which they are representing the school, is considered an offence punishable automatically by suspension.